grnet/synnefo/docs/compute-api-guide.rst

 --------------

-All requests use the same authentication method: an ``X-Auth-Token`` header is passed to the servive, which is used to authenticate the user and retrieve user related information.
+All requests use the same authentication method: an ``X-Auth-Token`` header is passed to the service, which is used to authenticate the user and retrieve user related information.
 No other user details are passed through HTTP.

 Efficient Polling with the Changes-Since Parameter